 Companies that sell fuel may say they are customer-first but are they really?
 How do they know about the fuel attendant that insulted or short-changed the driver?
 And assuming they monitor social media for reviews (if at all existent) is this reactive way effective?

-In any case, likely the compliant will be about this petrol station at that location.
+In any case, likely the complaint will be about this petrol station at that location.
 The name of the fuel company (say Ajeep) may be mentioned to pin-point the offending dealer, as in ‘the Ageep in Bamburi’.
 It’s easy for Ageep to say the problem is the dealer but not our fuel.
 Pre-MPESA and Uber that may have washed.
+Not with today’s customer.

 Today, that’s like a Cabinet Secretary complaining that, ”I can do my job; the problem is the politics!”
 Or, a husband, “The problem with my marriage is not me, it’s my wife.”
 Both are two sides to the same coin.
 When my VISA card doesn’t go through, I may vocally lambast my bank but will silently do so VISA.